 performance is often an even less reliable indicator, and investors should place a lower significance on these.
 The manager may be conflicted - The hedge fund manager might be managing other hedge fund portfolios or other traditional investment funds.
 The investor should ensure that sufficient controls are in place to manage any conflicts of interest between the different funds.
 Hedge fund structures are often complex - As mentioned above, hedge fund structures are not fully regulated and they are often housed in legal structures not originally meant for pooled hedge funds, for example partnerships and companies.
 Given the many risks listed above, investors need to ensure that any structure is robust enough to contain any unlimited losses.

 Manager accountability may be vague - Hedge fund portfolios are often managed by specific individuals and investors should ensure that sufficient controls are in place for the times when the manager is being covered for by colleagues.
 In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers or advisors, the identity of which may not be disclosed to investors.
 This constitutes an additional risk for investors, which they must take into account.

-Fees might be high - Hedge fund structures' fees may be significantly higher than the fees charged on traditional investment hedge funds.
-Investments should be made only where the potential returns justify the higher fees.

-traditional investment hedge funds.
+Fees might be high - Hedge funds.
+Investments should be made only where the potential returns justify the traditional investment hedge funds.
+Investments should be made only where the potential returns justify the traditional investment hedge funds.
 Investments should be made only where the potential returns justify the higher fees.